daniel-pg/ArchRival-Core/docs/isa/main.typ

 ... and so on.

 Instead, it supports a very limited set of features, such as:
-- A simple *polled I/O* system consisting of a text-based screen (16 colors, 40 lines x 30 columns) and a keyboard.
+- A simple *polled I/O* system consisting of a text-based screen (16 colors, 40 lines x 30 columns, with customizable _character generator ROM_) and a keyboard.
-- "Debugging support" via manual single-step instruction execution.
+- "Debugging" support via manual single-step instruction execution.

-Yes, specifying the I/O systems and peripherals as part of the ISA itself is a questionable idea to say the least, I couldn't agree more.
+Yes, specifying the I/O systems and peripherals as part of the ISA itself, especially when they keep changing all the time, is a questionable idea to say the least, I couldn't agree more.
 Unfortunately, I'm not the person who makes the rules, that's the way things are, so we must simply deal with it.

 == Notation

 Throughout this document, we use the following conventions to describe instructions:

+#table(
+  columns: (auto, auto),
+  stroke: (top: 1pt, bottom: 1pt),
+  align: (left, left),
+  [*Notation*], [*Description*],
-- `Rx`, `Ry`, `Rz`: General-purpose registers, where `x`, `y`, and `z` are indices from 0 to 7.
-- `M[addr]`: The contents of memory at the 16-bit address `addr`.
+  [`Rx`, `Ry`, `Rz`], [General-purpose registers, where `x`, `y`, and `z` are indices from 0 to 7.], `M[addr]`, [The contents of memory at the 16-bit address `addr`.], `imm`, "A 16-bit immediate value.",
-- `imm`: A 16-bit immediate value.
-- `<=`: Denotes assignment or data transfer.
+  `<=`, "Denotes assignment or data transfer.",
+)

 = Core Architecture